Sesostris: Diodorus Siculus

-According to Diodorus Siculus (who calls him Sesoosis) and Strabo, he conquered the whole world, even Scythia and Aethiopia, divided Egypt into administrative districts or nomes, was a great law-giver, and introduced a caste system into Egypt and the worship of Serapis.
-Diodorus also wrote that "with regard to this king not only are the Greek writers at variance with one another, but also among the Egyptians the priests and the poets who sing his praises give conflicting stories” (1.53).
+According to Herodotus, Sesostris conquered Scythia and Aethiopia, while Strabo related that he also sent armies to Iberia and Diodorus asserted that he organized the rules governing the warrior class and "set in order all the regulations that have to do with military campaigns".
+Diodorus also wrote that "with regard to this king not only are the Greek writers at variance with one another, but also among the Egyptians the priests and the poets who sing his praises give conflicting stories”; that Sesostris was sent to Arabia by his father, with an army in tow, to hunt animals, after which he conquered Arabia;

+and that he "subdued all Asia" before facing difficulties in Thrace and "fix[ing] the limits of his expedition" there.
+Finally, Diodorus mentioned the reported practice of circumcision among the Colchians as evidence given by some Egyptians that the Colchians were descended from Egyptian settlers.

+Other classical sources

+Aelian wrote that the Egyptians believed that Hermes taught wisdom to Sesostris, while the 4th century Christian historian Eusebius reported that Sesostris was said to be 4 cubits and 3 palms tall, and Aristotle asserted that Sesostris lived before King Minos, and that he established a caste system in Egypt.
+Aristotle also wrote that Sesostris was the first to attempt to build a canal to the Red Sea, but that he stopped when he realised the sea was higher than the land.

 Modern research

 In his Aegyptiaca, the Hellenistic-era Egyptian priest and historian Manetho wrote that a pharaoh he calls "Sesostris" occupied the same position as the known pharaoh Senusret III of the Twelfth Dynasty; "Sesostris" is now usually viewed as a Greek corruption of "Senusret"/"Senwosret"/"Senwosri".
-Moreover, Manetho's "Sesostris" is believed to be based on the historical Senusret III—possibly conflated with memories of other namesake pharaohs of his dynasty—as well as on Seti I and Ramesses II of the much later Nineteenth Dynasty.
+Moreover, Manetho's "Sesostris" is believed to be based on the historical Senusret III — possibly conflated with memories of other namesake pharaohs of his dynasty — as well as on Seti I and Ramesses II of the much later Nineteenth Dynasty.

 The images of Sesostris carved in stone in Ionia which Herodotus describes should likely be identified with the Luwian inscriptions of Karabel Pass, the Karabel relief, now known to have been carved by Tarkasnawa, king of the Arzawan rump state of Mira in Anatolia.
 The kings of the Eighteenth and Nineteenth dynasties were possibly the greatest conquerors that Egypt ever produced, and their records are much clearer than the older dynasties on the limits of Egyptian expansion.
 Senusret III raided into the Levant as far as Shechem, also into Aethiopia, and at Semna above the second cataract set up a stela of conquest that in its expressions recalls the stelae of Sesostris in Herodotus: Sesostris may, therefore, be the highly magnified portrait of this Pharaoh.

 Sesostris is also mentioned in the Alexander Romance where Alexander the Great is described as "the new Sesostris, ruler of the world.

+The 1728 play Sesostris is based on this king's legendary life.